Science of Reading

 What We Do - Research-Based Instruction

 As your students embark on their literacy journeys, it is important to put in place proven methods that accelerate learning, improve student outcomes, and close learning gaps.
-Over the last couple of decades, research has been conducted in multiple languages to find the best ways to teach skills that develop proficient readers, as currently many students in the U.S. nationwide are reading below grade level.
-By using this research coupled with the art of teaching, teachers are able to refine their methods of instruction, proactively prevent reading misconceptions, and encourage mastery of foundational literacy skills to put students on the path to reading success.
+Over the past few decades, research has been conducted in multiple languages to find the best ways to teach the skills that develop proficient readers.
+This work is critical because a significant percentage of U.S. students are reading below grade level.
+By using this research coupled with the art of teaching, teachers are able to refine their methods of instruction and encourage mastery of foundational literacy skills to put students on the path to reading success.

 What is the Science of Reading?